moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitbasicshandsonlab5.md

     * The Security Scanning section will check if any new vulnerabilities have been introduced in the code.
 Select **View all pipeline findings** in the Security Scanning section to see the scan details.

-1. the **dast** uses a running version of your application to check if there are any known vulnerabilities that it can find by running API calls on your application.
+- The **dast** stage, which uses a running version of your application to check if there are any known vulnerabilities that it can find by running API calls on your application.
 Since we did not configure a live environment for the DAST job to scan, we do not need to worry about this job.

 ## Lab Guide Complete